erjiaxiao/KEP/README.md

 # KEP
-Java-based programs for the paper "Efficient Retrieval of the Top-k Most Relevant Event-Partner Pairs"
+This repository contains Java-based programs for the paper "Efficient Retrieval of the Top-k Most Relevant Event-Partner Pairs"